mave5/recnac/notes.md

 * python code: LUNA_mask_extraction.py for converting images and nodules masks into npy files numpy file names format: images_xxxx_yyyy.npy, where xxxx: patient number, yyyy: slice number
 * run 20 epochs with a training set size of 320 and batch size of 2 in about an hour.
 We started obtaing reasonable nodule mask predictions after about 3 hours of training once the reported loss value approached 0.3.
+* LUNA_mask_extraction.py: obtain images_sbnb_slnb.npy and nodules masks_sunb_slnb.npy as numpy files,
+  where, sunb is subject number and slnb is slice number.
+* nodule masks are created from x,y,z coordinates and diameter values in CSVFILES/annotations.csv
+* total subjects collected from all subsets: 1186